 The Cozee Air’s frame is very robust it doesn’t sway or feel rickety at all.
-The crib did arrive with a dent on the top bar, possibly due to a forceful knock at some point.
-But it does feel like the crib would last a long time.
+The crib did arrive with a dent on the top bar, possibly due to a forceful knock while it was being tested for the MadeForMums Awards - this is obviously something that wouldn't happen with a new purchase.
+It certainly feels like the crib would last a long time.

 Is it easy to clean?

-Most of the Cozee Air is made from materials that are easy to wipe clean, and in addition the cover can be removed for washing if necessary.
+Most of the Cozee Air is made from materials that are easy to wipe clean, and in addition the cover can be removed for washing.
 The mattress cover can also be sponged clean or machine washed.
 The soft material lining either end of the crib can easily be removed by unzipping and detaching from the velcro.

 How do you fold the Cozee Air, and how easy is that to do?